Faculty of Creative Industries, Education & Social Justice,

 Dr Flood’s research has attracted $1.99million of external funding.
 He has given 71 keynote or invited addresses, including 17 to international gatherings.

 Dr Flood is also a well-regarded teacher.
 His teaching has received outstanding student evaluations and exemplary subject evaluations.
 In 2011 Dr Flood was awarded the Vice-Chancellor’s Award for Outstanding Contribution to Teaching and Learning (Faculty Early Career Academic Award, University of Wollongong).

-Finally, Dr Flood has an extensive record of community and professional engagement.
-He has contributed to social change campaigns, worked with sporting and military organizations, participated in international expert meetings, and shaped national prevention frameworks.
+The value of Dr Flood’s research also is demonstrated by its significant influence on policy, practice, and program development.
+Dr Flood has contributed to social change campaigns, worked with sporting and military organizations, participated in international expert meetings, and shaped national prevention frameworks.
 Dr Flood has been involved in large-scale research and education projects with such organisations as VicHealth, the National Rugby League (NRL), the Australian Football League (AFL), and the Australian Defence Force (ADF).
-He has provided expert advice to the Australian Bureau of Statistics, the Human Rights Commission, White Ribbon Australia, Our Watch, and other organisations.
-He has contributed to agenda-setting frameworks for violence prevention practice and policy, including Preventing Violence Before It Occurs (2007), Respectful Relationships Education (2009), National Standards for the Primary Prevention of Sexual Assault through Education (2009), and Change the Story: A shared framework for the primary prevention of violence against women and their children in Australia (2015).
+He has provided expert advice to the Australian Bureau of Statistics, the Human Rights Commission, Universities Australia, White Ribbon Australia, Our Watch, and other organisations.
+He has contributed to agenda-setting frameworks for violence prevention practice and policy, including Change the Story: A shared framework for the primary prevention of violence against women and their children in Australia (2015).

 - Associate Professor